Gilgamech/website/www/Gillogisms.md

 1. Most government coverups are covering up someone's mistake. - 2021
 1. Most philosophy is justification for petty bossiness. - 2017
 1. Most US electric networks pay providers to have excess capacity ready for emergencies, but Texas doesn't.
 Coming soon is a utility charge based on generation emissions. - 2019
+1. Multi-Driven Story (MDS) - In most areas, character reactions are showcased.
+In event areas, the event has precedence, but characters are still featured.
+And there's a clock constantly ticking in the background, so as the characters burn ticks with their reactions, ever closer draws the next timed event.
 1. Municipal sewers have 2 fees: pay once for it to exist, and pay again to use it. - 2018
 1. My exotic weapons proficiency means I don't need to carry dedicated weaponry.
 Using anything as a weapon means they're always at hand, but since the unarmed cannot be disarmed (and have no weapon to be used against them), other fighters don't benefit from disarming me at all. - 2019
 1. My finger is my passport.
 Verify this.
 (Vulgarization of 'My voice is my passport.
 Verify me.') - 2020